 Secrecy vs. Patenting in Innovation Races

-This study examines the trade-off between patenting and secrecy in innovation races, considering a model where two firms simultaneously compete in developing two products that can be substitutes or complements.
-Patenting ensures a claim on the product but discloses information to rivals, while secrecy may delay immediate profits for future technology leadership.
-We find that firms have more incentives to patent if they are impatient and if there are no significant technological spillovers.
-In a scenario where firms are patient and moderate technological spillovers exist, they exhibit a greater tendency to patent products acting as perfect complements rather than perfect substitutes.
-These findings are in line with the empirical evidence by Cohen, Nelson, and Walsh (2000), who argue that firms are more likely to keep the innovation secret in "simple" industries, where goods have many potential substitutes, as opposed to "complex" industries, where a new product involves many complementary components.
+We examine the trade-off between patenting and secrecy in innovation races, considering a model where two firms simultaneously compete in developing two products.
+Patenting ensures a claim on the product but discloses information to the rival, while secrecy may delay immediate profits in exchange for future technology leadership.
+In the general case, we find that firms have more incentives to patent when they become less patient or when technological spillovers are lower.
+Furthermore, we compare patenting behavior when the goods are substitutes or complements.
+When R&D spillovers are small and the firms are not moderately patient, they exhibit a greater tendency to patent products acting as perfect complements rather than perfect substitutes.
+These findings are in line with the empirical evidence by Cohen, Nelson, and Walsh (2000), who argue that firms are more likely to keep the innovation secret in “simple” industries, where goods have many potential substitutes, as opposed to “complex” industries, where a new product involves many complementary components.

 Frontier AI Lab Competition and Model Release Decisions